jonnonz1/nz-statute-book/acts/public/2007/succession-homicide-act-2007.md

 When applying section 88(2) of the Property (Relationships) Act 1976, the court must treat the refusal of leave under that provision as causing a serious injustice if the refusal of leave would allow the killer to retain a more certain or more valuable interest in the property.

 ### 13 Caveat against dealing with land
-(1) If an interested person claims that an owner of an undivided estate or interest in land as a joint tenant with a victim is the killer of that victim, the interested person may lodge a caveat in accordance with section 137 of the Land Transfer Act 1952 in respect of that estate or interest.
+(1) If an interested person claims that an owner of an undivided estate or interest in land as a joint tenant with a victim is the killer of that victim, the interested person may lodge a caveat in accordance with section 138 of the Land Transfer Act 2017 in respect of that estate or interest.
 (2) For as long as a caveat under this section remains in force, the Registrar-General of Land must not register a transmission on survivorship to the alleged killer, or the alleged killer and any other joint tenant, of any estate or interest affected by the caveat.
-(3) The provisions of the Land Transfer Act 1952, other than section 141(1), apply to a caveat lodged under this section.
+(3) The provisions of the Land Transfer Act 2017, other than section 140(1), apply to a caveat lodged under this section.
-(4) Section 141(2) and (3) of the Land Transfer Act 1952 apply, with any necessary modifications, in respect of a caveat lodged under this section.
+(4) Sections 140(2) and (3) and 141 of the Land Transfer Act 2017 apply, with any necessary modifications, in respect of a caveat lodged under this section.

 ### 14 Evidential effect of conviction in New Zealand
 (1) The conviction in New Zealand of a person for the homicide of another person or a child that has not become a person is conclusive evidence for the purposes of this Act that the person is guilty of that homicide, unless that conviction has been quashed.